 FCC of Milton

-Thank you for your continued interest and support of the FCC of Milton Bagged Lunch Project!
-With your help and generosity, we've delivered more than 2000 lunches to Father Bill's & Mainspring homeless shelter since the pandemic began.
+Thank you for your continued interest and support of the FCC of Milton Bagged Lunch Project.
+With your help and generosity, we've delivered more than 3000 lunches to Father Bill's & MainSpring homeless shelter since the pandemic began.

-We are now able to meet in a small group to make sandwiches and pack the lunches, by following important social distance requirements.
-We will meet OUTSIDE the church and work at sanitized tables, at least 6 feet apart.
-The group is limited to eight people (age 10 and up, with parent); please bring your own mask and hand sanitizer.
+Please join us on Monday mornings IN THE NEW YOUTH ROOM (side entrance of the chuch) to pack the lunches, following CDC guidelines.
+The group is limited to eight people (age 10 and up, with parent if under 14); please bring your own mask and hand sanitizer.
 A volunteer will drive the lunches to the shelter in Brockton when we are finished.

 This project is run by volunteers and completely funded by donations.
-One hundred percent of your tax-deductible donation is used to buy groceries (each lunch costs about $3 to make).
-Donate at www.fccmilton.org/give (choose "Bagged Lunch Project" in the drop down menu).
+One hundred percent of your tax deductible donation is used to buy groceries (each lunch costs about $3 to make).
+Donate at fccmilton.org/give (choose "Bagged Lunch Project" in the drop down menu).

 Individuals At High Risk (according to the Centers for Disease Control)